 High transferrin or TIBC

 A high transferrin or TIBC may be due to iron deficiency.
-When the body lacks iron it increases its ability to transport iron by increasing transferrin production.
+When the body lacks iron it increases its ability to transport iron by stepping up transferrin production.

-However, a high transferrin or TIBC does not always indicate iron deficiency.
+However, a high transferrin or TIBC may not be due to iron deficiency.
 For example, transferrin levels increase during pregnancy.
 Transferrin levels may also increase as a side effect of some medications.

 For these reasons, your doctor will look at all the results in the iron studies profile to see if the overall pattern suggests iron deficiency or another cause.